knicola/tdameritradejs/README.md

 * `TDAccount` - a helper interface to ease the use of account specific functions.
 * `TDStreamer` - the data streaming interface.

 The API client is very close to being complete.
-All documented API methods have been implemented and I do not expect to introduce any breaking changes for the time being.
-I'd say feel free to give it a spin.
+All documented API methods have been implemented.

-The data streaming interface implements most of what the documentation talks about.
-The only (documented) services that have not been implemented yet are the Actives, the Level 1 Options, Level 2 order book and the Chart Futures History.
-I do expect breaking changes to be introduced to this interface.
-Mainly to the user provided config and the events.
+The data streaming interface implements most of what the documentation talks about *except* Actives, Level 1 Options and Level 2 order book.
+Documentation also mentions services `NEWS_STORY` and `NEWS_HEADLINE_LIST` but does not provide any information.

 An attempt to provide typescript definitions is also in progress.